Free Walking Calculator

 Burns calories without the burnout

-Walking burns roughly the same calories per mile as running — it just takes a little longer.
+Walking burns roughly the same calories per mile as running.
+It just takes a little longer.
 A brisk 3-mile walk can torch 250–350 calories.
 No injury, no sweat, no problem.

 ❤️